-The Fort Lauderdale truck accident attorneys at Kogan & DiSalvo understand first-hand that dealing with truck accident cases is very different from the traditional auto accident.
-Large trucks (ranging from multi-passenger vehicles to commercial motor vehicles and tractor trailers, weighing up to 80,000 lbs.) are susceptible to different types of crashes under varying circumstances than the regular automobile.
+The law firm of Kogan & DiSalvo understands that dealing with truck wreck cases is very different from the traditional auto accident.
+Large trucks (ranging from multi-passenger vehicles to commercial motor vehicles and tractor-trailers) are susceptible to different types of crashes under varying circumstances than the regular automobile.

 For example, due to a higher center of gravity, large trucks have greater risk of flipping; the hitches create the opportunity to jackknife; tire blow-outs create a potentially deadly environment for other drivers; the loads are often hazardous materials, and most importantly, the sheer size, weight and momentum of these large trucks greatly diminishes the driver’s ability to react and respond quickly.